ramp4-pcar4/ramp4-pcar4/packages/ramp-sample-fixtures/README.md

 > **Note:**
 >
 > Since this fixture uses `Vue` class directly and `Vue` runtime is not bundled in, the fixture expects `Vue` to be available on the global scope.
-So, it must be loaded after `Vue` runtime is loaded, but before `RAMP` is loaded, to ensure `initRAMP` function hasn't been executed yet.
+So, it must be loaded after `Vue` runtime is loaded, but before `RAMP` is loaded, to ensure `RAMP` has not been instantiated yet.
 >
 > ```html
 > <!-- load Vue since RAMP doesn't bundle it -->